fpgasystems/BALBOA_AE/experiments/aes_ctr/README.md

 #### SW-Baseline

 The software baseline is a standalone C application in `software_baseline/` that benchmarks AES-128 encryption/decryption over RDMA using a client-server model.
 It measures round-trip latency and bandwidth for a range of message sizes (64 B to 1 GB).

+**Configuration**
+Some other parameters (e.g., max size and thread count) can be configured in `common.h`.
+The default values in this file were used for the paper.

 **Dependencies**